linkerd/website/linkerd.io/content/2/getting-started/_index.md

 ## Step 5: Install the demo app

 To get a feel for how Linkerd would work for one of your services, you can install the demo application.
-It provides an excellent place to look at all the functionality that Linkerd provides.
-To install it on your own cluster, in its own namespace (`emojivoto`), run:
+Install it in its own namespace by running:

 ```bash
 curl -sL https://run.linkerd.io/emojivoto.yml \